 The more recent arrest and jail detention information may be available through Hawaii’s SAVIN victim information and notification service.
 Alternatively, an interested party may contact a State sheriff’s office directly in the county or jurisdiction where the arrestee is being held.

-For more in depth information on criminal record agencies and contact information for every Hawaii Police Department Hawaii, visit Hawaii Records Page criminal and arrest records how-to guide.
+For more in-depth information on criminal record agencies and contact information for every Hawaii Police Department Hawaii, visit the Hawaii criminal and arrest records how-to search resource.

 Since Hawaii doesn’t have many online repositories to search jail inmates, finding mugshots is next to impossible.
 However, if mugshots from Hawaii are available, VineLink or a third-party website is going to provide the best results.

-Are Juveniles’ Criminal & Court Records Public in Hawaii?
+Availability of Juveniles’ Criminal & Court Records in Hawaii

 Further, Hawaii juvenile criminal records are subject to expungement when the individual reaches 21 years of age.
 Once expunged, records of crimes committed while the individual held juvenile status will no longer be part of his or her full criminal record.

-The State keeps warrants open for five years, after which they expire.
+The state keeps warrants open for five years, after which they expire.
 Information about warrants that were issued more than five years prior to a request will likely not be accessible.
+For streamlined guidance, citizens can review this step-by-step resource for looking up warrants in Hawaii.

 Search Hawaii’s Sex Offender Registry Map